bioCKO/Exo70/README.md

 Bootstraps results can be found [here](data\phylogenetic_analysis_Exo70F1_Si_outgroup_bootstrap.tar.gz).

-### Molecular resources for analyzing the integrated Exo70 domain in RGH2
+## Resources for analyzing the integrated Exo70 domain in RGH2
 Thermo Fisher Scientific GeneArt was used to synthesize the Exo70 domain from RGH2 in Baronesse.
 The region selected for synthesis is just after the final Pfam annotation for the LRR region.
 Modifications to the sequence from the reference include changing the amino acid just after the LRR region to a ATG (Met) and the final stop codon to an in-frame open reading frame for the vector.
 This domain was introduced into the pDONR221 vector, which is developed for Gateway cloning with C-terminal fusion.
 Domestication for GoldenGate cloning would require the removal of a *Bpi*I and *Bsa*I site located in the 3' region of the insert.

 ![alt text](figures/pDONR221_Exo70_C_C119.png "pDONR221_Exo70_C_C119")

-## Evolution of Exo70 genes
+## Future questions
 ### Nucleotide diversity in Exo70 genes
 Are there additional Exo70 that are integrated in NB-LRR that exist as allelic variants?
 Presence/absence variation relative to other sequenced genomes?
 (Confirm with BLAST)